armory/minnaker/readme.md

 ## Troubleshooting

+### You encounter the following error during install: curl: (22) The requested URL returned error: 503 Service Unavailable:

+Minnaker uses `ifconfig.co` to determine your public IP address.
+Sometimes, this service is unavailable.

+To resolve this issue, perform the following steps:

+1. Remove the following file: `/etc/spinnaker/.hal/public_endpoint`.
+2. Run the install script again.

+### General Troubleshooting

 Under the hood, Minnaker just wraps Halyard (or Operator, depending on which version you're using), so it still runs all the components of Spinnaker as Kubernetes pods in the `spinnaker` namespace.
 You can use standard Kubernetes troubleshooting steps to troubleshoot Spinnaker components.

 For example, to see all the components of Minnaker: